cnorm35/bridgetown-blog/src/_posts/the_road_to_rails_conf.md

 with a reasonable possibility of being stranded and having to sleep in my car (this happens a lot in CO).
 I knew it would be risky but it also represented my only chance to speak in person to get some practice and feedback pre-rails conf.
-I knew it would be a huge gamble, but if it payed off, would have done 2 version of my talk with tons of ideas for improvements and 6 weeks to go to Rails Conf.
+I knew it would be a huge gamble, but if it payed off, I would have done 2 version of my talk with tons of ideas for improvements and 6 weeks to go to Rails Conf.

 With no exageration do I tell you I _barely_ made it back.
 We ended up with